 SBRT – a newer radiation technique called stereotactic body radiation therapy (SBRT) delivers a higher dose of radiation per treatment session over a shorter period of time.
 SBRT is not standard practice for pancreatic cancer but is being investigated in clinical trials.
 SBRT may be a treatment option as part of a clinical trial at some cancer centres.

 Side effects of radiation therapy

-Radiation therapy can cause temporary side effects, which are mainly related to the area treated.
+Radiation therapy can cause side effects, which are mainly related to the area treated.
 For pancreatic cancer, the treatment is targeted at the abdomen.
-Side effects may include tiredness, nausea and vomiting, diarrhoea, poor appetite and skin irritation.
-Talk to your doctor or radiation oncology nurse about managing these side effects.
+Side effects of radiation therapy to the abdomen may include:

 Managing pain in pancreatic cancer

-- nerve blocks – injecting anaesthetic into nerves
+- nerve blocks – injecting anaesthetic or alcohol into nerves

-Tell your treatment team about any pain, as it is easier to control if treated early.
-They can also refer you to a pain specialist if needed.
-See Overcoming Cancer Pain or call Cancer Council 13 11 20.
+Tell your treatment team if you have any pain, as it is easier to control if treated early.
+Don’t wait until the pain is severe.
+Your team can also refer you to a pain specialist if needed.

-Specialist palliative care services see people with complex needs and can also advise other health care professionals.
+Specialist palliative care services see people with more complex needs and can also advise other health professionals.
 Contacting a specialist palliative care service soon after diagnosis gives them the opportunity to get to know you, your family and your circumstances.
 You can ask your treating doctor for a referral.
-For free copies of Understanding Palliative Care and Living with Advanced Cancer, call Cancer Council 13 11 20 or visit your local Cancer Council website.

 Expert content reviewers: